 The ABS seeks to maximise consistency and comparability over time by minimising changes to the survey.
 Sound survey practice, however, requires ongoing development to maintain the integrity of the data.
 For changes between iterations of the survey, please refer to the Explanatory Notes section of Childhood Education and Care, Australia, June 2011 (cat. no. 4402.0).

 The information within this product should be referred to when using the microdata.
-It contains information including Survey methodology, File structure, Using the CURF, Conditions of use and the Data item lists.
+It contains information including Survey methodology, File structure, Using the CURF, Using the TableBuilder, Conditions of use and the Data item lists.

 Microdata products are available to approved users.
-Users wishing to access the microdata should read the How to apply for Microdata web page, before applying for access through MiCRO.
-Users should also familiarise themselves with information available via the Microdata web pages.
+Users wishing to access the microdata should read the How to apply for Microdata web page, before applying for access through MiCRO and/or the Registration Centre.
+Users should also familiarise themselves with information available via the Microdata Entry Page.

-The CEaCS 2011 Expanded CURF can be accessed through the Remote Access Data Laboratory (RADL) and the ABS Data Laboratory (ABSDL).
+CEaCS 2011 TableBuilder microdata can be accessed using the TableBuilder product.
+The Expanded CURF can be accessed through the Remote Access Data Laboratory (RADL) and the ABS Data Laboratory (ABSDL).

 Any questions regarding access to microdata can be forwarded to firstname.lastname@example.org or phone (02) 6252 7714.